 The stability of currency plays very important role in the economical upraise of a nation and for the investors in particular.
 Some one said correctly that stability of currency behaves like oxygen to the economical conditions of the country to survive.
-This is very important for the World economize and yield positive activities to support economical market as the present tsunami is expected to last for many years more.
+This is very important for the World economical growth which will boost up the human needs and serve as catalyst to economize and yield positive activities to support economical market as the present tsunami is expected to last for many years more.
 Therefore, other line of actions must be adopted to serve as a cushion for all countries economy and the governments got enough passage to handle their economical situation.
 Minor efforts will count a lot in this regard.
 This research was based on the insight of currency stability [1, 2].

-1 Paper presented at the Annual International Conference in Economics, Informatics and Communications Field, Spiru Haret University, Campulung Muscel, 21-22 May 2010.
+&lt;sup>1 Paper presented at the Annual International Conference in Economics, Informatics and Communications Field, Spiru Haret University, Campulung Muscel, 21-22 May 2010.